The Department of Children, Youth, and Families (DCYF) provides records as required by state law (RCW 42.56).

 Email: dcyf.publicdisclosure@dcyf.wa.gov

-If your request includes a list of individuals please complete the Declaration on Commercial Purposes form certifying the list will not be used for commercial purposes.
+If your request includes a list of individuals, you must also submit the Declaration of Commercial Purposes form to confirm the list will not be used for commercial purposes.

-Confidential and Exempt Records: State and federal law exempt some DCYF records from disclosure because they contain client information.
-By law, DCYF may not disclose these records outside DCYF or its authorized partners with limited exceptions.
-Certain types of personal information about DCYF employees is also confidential.
+State and federal laws prevent DCYF from releasing some records because they contain private client information.
+DCYF can only share these records with authorized people in limited situations.
+Some personal information about DCYF employees is also private and cannot be released.

 Additional Resources